 Discharge: runoff leaving a new development or redevelopment via overland flow, built conveyance systems, or infiltration facilities.
 A hydraulic rate of flow, specifically fluid flow; a volume of fluid passing a point per unit of time, commonly expressed as cubic feet per second, cubic meters per second, gallons per minute, gallons per day, or millions of gallons per day.

-"Distance" means the length in feet between 2 or more points as measured on a horizontal plane.
+"Distance" means the length of a straight line between two or more points as measured on a horizontal plane.

 Drainage: the collection, conveyance, containment, and/or discharge of surface and stormwater runoff.